Unusual Options Activity Insight: Cisco Systems | Benzinga

 Unusual Options Activity Insight: Cisco Systems

-Cisco Systems (NASDAQ:CSCO) shares experienced unusual options activity on Friday.
-The stock price moved up to $55.45 following the option alert.
+On Wednesday, shares of Cisco Systems (NASDAQ:CSCO) saw unusual options activity.
+After the option alert, the stock price moved down to $55.71.

 - Option Type: SWEEP